stella3d/BurstImageProcessing/README.md

 This project is *experimental & unofficial*, a **proof-of-concept**.
 Don't try using it in any serious capacity yet.

-This project requires Unity 2018 - i recommend the latest beta of 2018.1 right now.
+This project requires Unity 2018.

 ## [Demo 1 - Effect Composer](/Assets/Scripts/EffectComposer.cs)